MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Introduction

 \section{Introduction}

 Multiple imputation is widely considered the gold standard for handling missing data.
-When the main interest lies in causal inference, coefficients and standard errors obtained from each imputed dataset can be easily aggregated using Rubin’s pooling rules \citep{Rubin.1987}.
+When the main interest lies in causal inference, coefficients and standard errors obtained from each imputed dataset can be easily aggregated using Rubin’s pooling rules \cite{Rubin.1987}.
 However, performing variable selection for prediction purposes with multiple imputed datasets remains methodologically challenging, as the selected models can differ substantially across datasets.
 Many previously proposed methods for obtaining a single unified model are complex and insufficiently implemented in software packages.
-Simply selecting all variables chosen in any of the datasets often leads to overly complex models \citep{Wood.2008}, so many users resort to ad hoc solutions, such as including only variables selected in a minimum proportion (e.g., 50\%) of datasets.
-While this heuristic may yield satisfactory results in some cases, it suffers from strong dependence on an arbitrary threshold and can be unstable in small samples or in the presence of correlated predictors \citep{Zhao.2017}.
-To address this problem, \citep{Du.2022} proposed a framework that leverages the popular variable selection methods LASSO and elastic nets \citep{Tibshirani.1996}.
-They suggest a framework comprising two different approaches, which both rely on minimizing a single loss function, ultimately resulting in a unified model.
-This framework is implemented in the \texttt{R} package \texttt{miselect} \citep{Rix.2020}.
+Simply selecting all variables chosen in any of the datasets often leads to overly complex models \cite{Wood.2008}; hence, many users resort to ad hoc solutions, such as including only variables selected in a minimum proportion (e.g., 50\%) of imputed datasets.
+While this heuristic may yield satisfactory results in some cases, it suffers from a strong dependence on an arbitrary threshold and can be unstable in small samples or in the presence of correlated predictors \cite{Zhao.2017}.
+To address this problem, two frameworks—grouping and stacked methods—have been proposed in recent years, in which a single loss function is minimized, ultimately yielding a unified model.
+Building on prior work in \cite{Chen.2013,Wan.2015}, algorithms were developed that incorporate the popular variable-selection methods LASSO \cite{Tibshirani.1996} and the elastic net \cite{Zou.2005} into these frameworks, and they were implemented in the \texttt{R} package \texttt{miselect} \cite{Du.2022,Rix.2020}.